About the VCHA

 In 2014, Professor Tim Briggs CBE, wrote The Chavasse Report on improving armed forces’ and veteran care while raising NHS standards.
 His report, based on findings from his original orthopaedic GIRFT visits, recommended establishing a support network of hospitals.
-The resulting Veterans Covenant Healthcare Alliance (VCHA) works closely with NHS England & Improvements, service charities, and the Ministry of Defence.
+The resulting Veterans Covenant Healthcare Alliance (VCHA) works closely with NHS England, service charities, and the Ministry of Defence.

 With the introduction in 2012 of The Armed Forces Covenant and enshrined by law into the Armed Forces Bill (that received Royal Assent in 2021), all NHS providers will need to meet the requirements of this new legislation.
 Veteran Aware accreditation will support meeting these legal requirements and already a number of NHS providers are Veteran Aware accredited as exemplars of the provision of the best care for veterans and their families, to ensure that they are not disadvantaged in the care they receive.
 These providers work to help drive improvements in NHS care for people who serve, or who have served, in the UK armed forces, and their families.
 You can see our map of Veteran Aware accredited providers here.

-VCHA is hosted by the Royal National Orthopaedic Hospital and is partnered with NHS England and Improvement’s Armed Forces Commissioning.
+VCHA is hosted by the Royal National Orthopaedic Hospital and is partnered with NHS England’s Armed Forces Commissioning team.